lisabronwyn/228-goal-design-and-build/README.md

 - Do research into the pros and cons of using particular hosting companies
 - Register your chosen domain with your carefully chosen hosting company
 - Set up a personal mail server for your domain
-- Deploy your site to Heroku
+- Deploy your site to Heroku ?

-This is a great goal to choose if you've never registered your own domain or haven't set up mail servers through a hosting company, etc.
+This is a great goal to choose if you've never registered your own domain, haven't set up mail servers through a hosting company, etc.

 Note that this goal is a _solo_ goal (team size 1), so you will be working alone.
-You will need to more self-direction to get this goal to completion as there is slightly less structure than other goals.
+You will need more self-direction to get this goal to completion as there is slightly less structure than other goals.
 That being said, please do use the resources available to you to get frequent feedback and guidance: other learners, coaches, and the goal librarian.

 Review the specifications for more details on what is required.